Radio Televisyen Malaysia controversies

 This article outlines, in chronological order, the various controversies, criticisms and allegations involving or surrounding Radio Televisyen Malaysia (RTM), a broadcasting department of the Malaysian Government.

+It includes arguments over political bias and impartiality, editorial mistakes and disputed broadcasts, misconduct by staffs, and wider institutional failings.
+The article also covers RTM responses to these controversies, including internal investigations, public apologies, and external scrutiny.

 1980s

 1982: Coverage of Prophet Muhammad's birthday

 In February 1982, RTM's Sabah branch was criticised for its refusal to provide news coverage of the Prophet Muhammad's birthday celebrations in one of the state's districts.
 This prompted Mohamed Noor Mansor, the then-Sabah Financial Planning and Development Minister said that the broadcaster "had unintentionally refused to cover the event was tantamount to showing gross disrespect to Islam".

 1982: Sex scandal allegations

 In March 1982, RTM embroiled in alleged sex scandal involving a female artistes which were asked to have sexual affair with some producers in an exchange for appearances on RTM programmes.
 Afterwards, several artistes, including Nora Shamsuddin and Sahara Yaacob has called out to share about their experiences on the matter.
 The Ministry of Information in its press release said the two other singers Maria Kamal and Aizam Ibrahim have denied allegations in sexual propositioning by RTM producers that they "had apparently made to the press earlier".
 Following the scandal, the National Bureau of Investigation (NBI; now Malaysian Anti-Corruption Commission or MACC) have seized thousands of documents and payment vouchers after the complaints made against the RTM producers who were misappropriate the money belongs to the artistes.
 In May, the then-Deputy Information Minister, Rahmah Othman confirmed that the police have completed investigation on the sex scandal allegations inside RTM while pointed that it "won't hesitate to take immediate action to anyone who were proven to be involved".